War Robots

-War Robots (previously titled Walking War Robots) is mobile app game developed and published by the game developer Pixonic.
+War Robots (previously titled Walking War Robots) is a mobile app game developed and published by the game developer Pixonic.
 It is a third-person shooter with real-time PvP battles in Multiplayer Online Battle Arena (MOBA) mode.
 Players operate BattleTech-like robots on a live battlefield.
-They either have the option to play solo or team up with other players.
 It was first released on iOS in 2014 and was released to Android the following year.